lingster/drf-api-tracking/README.md

 ## Security

-By default drf-tracking is hiding the values of those fields `{'api', 'token', 'key', 'secret', 'password', 'signature'}`.
+By default drf-api-tracking is hiding the values of those fields `{'api', 'token', 'key', 'secret', 'password', 'signature'}`.
 The default list hast been taken from Django itself ([https://github.com/django/django/blob/stable/1.11.x/django/contrib/auth/__init__.py#L50](https://github.com/django/django/blob/stable/1.11.x/django/contrib/auth/__init__.py#L50)).

 You can complet this list with your own list by putting the fields you want to be hidden in the `sensitive_fields` parameter of your view.